jasonhand/communitypulse/content/guest/jbacon.md

 Linkedin = "https://www.linkedin.com/in/jonobacon"
 Pronouns = ""
 GitHub = ""
-Thumbnail = "img/guests/jbacon.jpg"
+Thumbnail = "img/guests/jbacon2.png"
 Pinterest = ""
-Instagram = ""
+Instagram = "jonobacongram"
-YouTube = ""
+YouTube = "jonobacon"
 +++
-Jono Bacon is a leading community manager, speaker, author, and podcaster.
-He is the founder of Jono Bacon Consulting which provides community strategy/execution, developer workflow, and other services.
-He also previously served as director of community at GitHub, Canonical, XPRIZE, OpenAdvantage.
-His clients include Huawei, GitLab, Microsoft, Sony Mobile, Deutsche Bank, HackerOne, Mattermost, SAP, data.world, Creative Commons, and others.
-He is the author of the critically-acclaimed The Art of Community, is a columnist for Forbes and opensource.com, founder of the Community Leadership Summit, and co-founder of the Bad Voltage and LugRadio podcasts.
+Jono Bacon is a community strategy consultant, author, and speaker.
+He is the author of ‘People Powered’ and ‘The Art of Community’